 You’re closing in on your parked car and there it is again: that eyesore of a paint scratch above the driver’s side door handle.
-If only you knew how to get rid of it… or at least where to start.
+If only you knew how to get rid of it, or at least where to start.

 We spoke to Mike Stoops, product and training specialist at Meguiar’s car care products, to find out how to remove scratches.
-Rule No. 1, Stoops said: If you can feel the scratch with your fingernail, it may be too deep for an easy fix.
+Rule number one, Stoops said: If you can feel the scratch with your fingernail, it may be too deep for an easy fix.
 If you can see but not feel the scratch, and want to give fixing it a go, keep reading for his tips on how to remove scratches from car paint.

 Q: What kind of equipment do I need?